 - Mask may be uncomfortable, claustrophobic, or embarrassing.

-- Machine may be noisy, and may disturb sleep or sleep of bed partner
+- The machine may be noisy and may disturb sleep or sleep of bed partner

 - A lifelong treatment